 '''

 refer to a mock endpoint name by that encrypted password

 cool.result=mock:{{cool.password}}

+here is a password which is encrypted

 '''

 '''

-here is a password which is encrypted

 cool.password=ENC(bsW9uV37gQ0QHFu7K003Ww==)

 '''

-3.21.5.
+3.20.5.
 Example with Spring XML

 In Spring XML you need to configure the JasyptPropertiesParser which is shown below.
-Then the Camel Section 3.34, "Properties" component is told to use jasypt as the properties parser, which means Section 3.21, "Jasypt" have its chance to decrypt values looked up in the properties.
+Then the Camel Section 3.33, "Properties" component is told to use jasypt as the properties parser, which means Section 3.20, "Jasypt" have its chance to decrypt values looked up in the properties.

+'''

 <!-- define the jasypt properties parser with the given password -->

-<bean id="jasypt" class="org.apache.camel.component.jasypt.JasyptPropertiesParser"> <property name="password" value="secret"/></bean></bean><!-- define the Camel properties component --><bean id="properties" class="org.apache.camel.component.properties.PropertiesComponent"><!-- the properties" <!-- the properties file is in the classpath --><property name="location" value= "classpath:org/apache/camel/component/jasypt/myprops.properties"/><!-- and let it leverage the jasypt parser --><property name="propertiesParser" ref="jasypt"/>< '''
+<bean id="jasypt"

+class="org.apache.camel.component.jasypt.JasyptPropertiesParser">

+<property name="password" value="secret"/>

+</bean>

+<!-- define the Camel properties component -->

+<bean id="properties"

+class="org.apache.camel.component.properties.PropertiesComponent">

+'''

-The Section 3.34, "Properties" component can also be inlined inside the <camelContext> tag which is shown below.
-Notice how we use the propertiesParserRef attribute to refer to Section 3.21, "Jasypt".
+The Section 3.33, "Properties" component can also be inlined inside the <camelContext> tag which is shown below.
+Notice how we use the propertiesParserRef attribute to refer to Section 3.20, "Jasypt".